napengam/marc21DB/README.md

 all the ddc found.

 ## Full text search

 Column what in table search holds text of marc21 fields for title,author,publisher.
-For this column a full text index is maintained allowing for fastt full text search with titel or author od publisher.
+For this column a full text index is maintained allowing for fast full text search with titel or author od publisher.

+To delete and recreate the table and index call `` maintain/buildFullText.php ``